 Well, actually there is!

-Get a higher feed-in tariff without relying on the government
+Get a higher feed-in tariff through your electricity company

 First of all, despite the relatively bleak situation feed-in tariffs are currently at, rest assured that you can still make decent money from ‘exporting’ your excess generation capacity to the grid, as this video demonstrates: